Evan Williams (bourbon): Evan Williams Bourbon Experience

 The whiskey and its history are featured in the "Evan Williams Bourbon Experience", a tourist attraction in Louisville that is part of the Kentucky Bourbon Trail.

-Awards, reviews and sponsorhsips
+Awards, reviews and sponsorships

 On February 16, 2011, the "Black Label" expression tied with 100 proof Very Old Barton as "Best Buy Whisk(e)y of the Year" in the 17th Annual Malt Advocate Whiskey Awards.

 The company sponsors sporting events and tournaments.